Somnath2001/GitSearcher/README.md

-# GitSearcher
+# Firebase-Github-app
-this is GitSearcher web Application so we find users repos on github and with firebase Authentication for security
+this is app of searching github user info  bu using firebase Authiantication